-The lease area in the Colorado River is not tidally influenced and therefore, would not be subject to sea-level rise.
+The lease area in the Colorado River is not tidally influenced and, therefore, is not subject to sea-level rise.
 The water level near the existing improvements is regulated primarily by water released upstream from the Davis Dam.
 However, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, extreme heat, drought, and storms.
-The existing improvements (raised beach area with rock retaining wall and shade umbrella, concrete and rock stairway, water pipeline, and riprap bankline) or proposed new structures (aluminum gangway with railing, floating walkway, and boat dock) could be damaged from both storm-created debris or prolonged droughts.
-Droughts could dramatically reduce river flow and water levels, leading to loss of public access and navigability.
+The existing improvements (fixed concrete stairway with rock retaining wall, fixed raised planter area with concrete retaining wall, and riprap bankline) could be damaged from both storm-created debris or prolonged droughts.
+Droughts could dramatically reduce river flow, water levels, and navigability.
 Climate change will further influence riverine areas by changing erosion and sedimentation rates, and runoff by likely increasing scour and decreasing bank stability at a faster rate.